Need a Homeowners Insurance comparison in Charlotte?

-If you’re like most homeowners in the Carolinas, your home is your most valuable asset, and should be protected as such.
+If you’re like most homeowners in Charlotte, your home is your most valuable asset, and should be protected as such.
 When your home is damaged or destroyed, you need your claim settled by an insurance company that understands the importance of the place you call home.

-Allen Tate Insurance can help you find the best homeowners insurance that will best meet your needs, while providing the most valuable combination of tailored coverage, quality service and competitive pricing.
+Allen Tate Insurance can help you find the best homeowners insurance that will best meet your needs and provide the most valuable combination of tailored coverage, quality service and competitive pricing.

-Note: If you are looking for homeowners insurance for a rental property or home that is unoccupied, you cannot use traditional homeowners insurance.
-You need a “specialty dwelling” policy that we can also help you with.
+Note: if you are looking for homeowners insurance for a rental property, or home that is un-occupied, you cannot use traditional homeowners insurance.
+You need a “specialty dwelling” policy which we can also help you with.

-It’s important to understand that no two homeowners insurance policies are created equal.
-Insurance companies offer different levels of coverage, endorsements, and riders, while having unlike conditions and limitations.
+It’s important to understand that no two homeowners insurance policies are created equal though.
+Different insurance companies offer different levels of coverage, different endorsements and riders, and have different conditions and limitations.

-If you’re not using an independent agent, it could be very difficult to tell the difference between two homeowners policies.
+If you’re not using an independent agent in Charlotte like us, it can be hard, if not impossible to tell the difference between two homeowners insurance policies.

-Whether you own or rent, insuring where you live can help protect you financially if you suffer a loss due to fire, theft, vandalism, or other covered events.
-It will also cover you in the event someone is injured while on your property, and wins a legal judgment against you.
+Whether you own or rent, insuring the place you call home can help protect you financially if you suffer a loss due to fire, theft, vandalism, or other covered events.
+It will also cover you in the event someone is injured while on your property and wins a legal judgment against you.

 Homeowners insurance policies differ by which losses are covered, which coverages you choose, and what type of residence you own.
-You could choose a comprehensive policy that cover losses such as fire, hail, smoke, falling objects, vandalism and theft of personal property, or a policy that covers only specified losses.
+You choose which policy is best for you, whether it’s a comprehensive policy that covers losses such as fire, hail, smoke, falling objects, vandalism and theft of personal property, or whether it’s a policy that covers only specified losses.

 Common Homeowners Insurance Coverages

 These are some common coverages you typically see on a policy: